rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/general_architecture/index.md

 ## Deployment flows

-Each rollyourown.xyz project includes a `deploy.sh` script to orchestrate the deployment of the project on a host server.
+Each rollyourown project includes a `deploy.sh` script to orchestrate the deployment of the project on a host server.
 Each project uses the same flow to deploy services, as illustrated in the following diagram.
 All steps are carried out from the control node:

 ![Deployment Flow](Deploy_Flow.svg)